SergioDPal/PostApp/README.md

 REACT_APP_HOST=http://address
 ```

+# Starting the app

 Now we want to launch `InitDB.js` to create the DB Tables, and if you want something to look at, use `attTestContent.js` to generate random data.
 Both files located at `backend-node\bbdd\initDB.js`.

-All we have left to do is run the server typing npm start in your terminal at both root folders.
+All we have left to do is run the server typing `npm start` in your terminal at both root folders.